Treehouse of Horror (The Simpsons episode)

-"Treehouse of Horror" is the third episode of the second season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on October 25, 1990.
+"Treehouse of Horror", or "The Simpsons' Treehouse of Horror" (originally aired as "The Simpsons Halloween Special"), is the third episode of the second season of the American animated television series The Simpsons.
+It originally aired on Fox in the United States on October 25, 1990.
 The episode was inspired by 1950s horror comics, and begins with a disclaimer that it may be too scary for children.
 It is the first Treehouse of Horror episode.
 These episodes do not obey the show's rule of realism and are not treated as canon.
 The opening disclaimer and a panning shot through a cemetery with humorous tombstones were features that were used sporadically in the Treehouse of Horror series and eventually dropped.
 This is also the first episode to have the music composed by Alf Clausen.

 The plot revolves around three scary stories told by the Simpson children in the family's treehouse.
 The first segment involves a haunted house that is based on various haunted house films, primarily The Amityville Horror (1979) and Poltergeist (1982).
-In the second segment, Kang and Kodos are introduced when the Simpsons are abducted by aliens.
+In the second segment, Kang and Kodos are introduced when the Simpsons are abducted by aliens in a story with similarities to "To Serve Man".
 The third segment is an adaptation of Edgar Allan Poe's 1845 poem "The Raven".
 James Earl Jones guest starred in all three segments.
-The episode was received positively, being included on several critics' "best of" lists.
+The episode was received positively, being included in several critics' "best of" lists.
 Critics singled out The Raven for praise, although Simpsons creator Matt Groening was concerned that it would be seen as pretentious.

 Plot

-On Halloween, Bart and Lisa sit in the treehouse and tell scary stories.
+On Halloween, Bart, Lisa and Maggie sit in the treehouse and tell scary stories.
 Homer, who had just come home from trick or treating, eavesdrops on them.